Review · Updated August 2026

 How much does GoHighLevel really cost?

 Plans are $97/mo (Starter), $297/mo (Unlimited sub-accounts) and $497/mo (SaaS mode / white-label).
 On top, SMS and email are pay-as-you-go — roughly $10–$20/mo covers a typical local business.
-Every plan includes unlimited contacts and users, so the price does not creep as you grow.
+Full scenarios at /reviews/gohighlevel/pricing/.

 Is GoHighLevel good for small business?